abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 tense up about it and contend against it.
 It’s our choice to buy into our story and contend against the way things are, becoming anxious or irritated—or not.
-This is a theme I often use for my own practice, to recognize, *Its my choice whether I make a problem out of this, or not.
+This is a theme I often use for my own practice, to recognize, *It’s my choice whether I make a problem out of this, or not.
 It’s my choice to be content with this—or not.*

 Our application of mindfulness and clear comprehension, *sati* and